 The Volpino can be bathed every few months but avoid bathing more often than this because it can result in dry, irritated skin.

 The Volpino Italiano, which often lives 14 to 16 years, is generally quite a healthy breed, although like other small dogs it sometimes suffers from the floating-kneecap condition called patellar luxation.
 Certain eye problems, such as primary lens luxation, can also be an issue.

-Although the Volpino Italiano can lounge with the best of them, it certainly needs regular exercise as well: a good walk or two a day plus plenty of play sessions.
+Although the Volpino Italiano can lounge with the best of them, it certainly needs regular exercise as well because Volpinos are full of energy and curoisity: a good walk or two a day plus plenty of play sessions.